 Most statistical analyses involve the analysis and modeling of relationships between many variables.
 While a first course in applied statistics is likely to focus mainly on univariate and bivariate methods of data analysis, the course can serve as a bridge to and introduction of data analysis situations involving many variables.
 Statistics is much more than can be covered in just this one-semester course!
 There is much to say about other courses in statistics for students majoring in mathematical sciences, including discussions of excellent second-level courses in applied statistics, the theoretical probability and mathematical statistics sequence, and other options for introductory courses for other majors and at other levels.
-These other courses, however, are both more accepted already within mathematics programs and less controversial as courses for math majors.
+These other courses for math majors.
 For these reasons, we have opted to focus on the most important change we think undergraduate mathematics programs need to make as we prepare 21st century mathematics majors: to provide and actively encourage all students majoring in the mathematical sciences to include at least one course in applied data analysis.